 Battery disconnect alarm.
 Many thieves know that disconnecting the battery may render any security features immobile.
 However, the control centre will receive an instant alert if the battery is tampered with.
 Your car tracker also has a reserve battery, so it will continue tracking even if the car battery is disconnected.

 Professional installation.
-We arrange for your car tracker to be installed for you by a Thatcham-approved engineer at a time, date, and location convenient to you.
+We arrange for your car tracker to be installed by a Thatcham-approved engineer at a time, date, and location convenient to you.

 Certificate of authenticity.
 Once installed, you can provide this certificate to your insurance company.
 This may lead to a discount on your insurance policy.